LDiabo/Test2/TechReport_5_Luke Diabo_VirtualMachines.md

 - Running multiple virtual machines on one physical machine can result in unstable performance if requirements are not met.
 - Virtual machines are less efficient and run slower than a full physical computer.
 Most OS verisons use a combination of physical and virtual infrastructure to balance advantages and disadvantages.

-## Here is a link on a 2 articles decribing what Virtual Machines are:
+## Here is a link on 2 articles, decribing what Virtual Machines are:

 https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-virtual-machine
 https://www.vmware.com/topics/virtual-machine